cacilhas/montegasppa/_source/posts/2021-09-24-atypical-school.md

-When we got to the school, the principal said that there was **no camera record** for we to see, and call my wife hysterical, a clear mysogyne.
+When we got to the school, the principal said that there was **no camera record** for we to see, and call my wife hysterical, a clear misogyne.

-But I’m a man, and our mysogynist society doesn’t call men hysterical.
+But I’m a man, and our misogynist society doesn’t call men hysterical.
 So I said I saw the same as my wife.
 The principal replied the teachers was *too busy* to *act properly*.